 “Yeah, I mean, I know it’s nothing like what my father can make,” Daniela responded with shrug.
 “Dad makes the good stuff.
 My brother made it when dad wasn’t around.
 All he told me about it was to be careful with the stuff.”

 “I can see why,” Sofie answered while taking a more cautious sip.
 The stuff was rotgut and it felt like a bomb going off in her stomach.
-A few mugs of that and you wouldn’t see straight.
+A mug or two of that and you wouldn’t see straight.
+A few more and you wouldn’t be standing.
 “I haven’t told you two the good news yet!”

 “What’s that?” her friends asked.